dev-zastai/product-docs/_posts/2024-11-17-Quickly-Start-an-Assessment-Using-GitHub-Codespaces.md

 ![]({{'/assets/img/ZastxCodespace/add-accounts.jpg' | relative_url }})

-After all accounts are added, click the next step.
-The system will ask if there are any other login URLs that need to be added.
-If you have multiple login URLs to scan, just repeat the above procedure; since we only have this one url this time, select "No" and move to the next step.
+After that, the system will ask if there are any other login URLs that need to be added.
+If we have multiple ones to scan, just repeat the above procedure; since we only have this one url here, select "No" and move to the next step.

 ![]({{'/assets/img/ZastxCodespace/multiple-url.jpg' | relative_url }})

-Before officially starting the scan, the system will present an overview of this scan, including the content we submitted.
-After confirming everything is correct, tick the box for the service terms and privacy policy, and then we can start the scan!
+The system will present an overview of this scan, including the content we submitted.
+After confirming, tick the box for the service terms and privacy policy, and then we can start the scan!

 ![]({{'/assets/img/ZastxCodespace/overview.jpg' | relative_url }})

-Scanning time will depend on the size of the submitted project, typically taking a few hours.
-The system will notify we via email once the scan is complete, so keep an eye on inbox.
+Scanning time depends on the size of the submitted project, typically taking a few hours.
+The system will notify us via email once the scan is complete, so keep an eye on inbox.

 ![]({{'/assets/img/ZastxCodespace/report.png' | relative_url }})